viam-devrel/viamcodelabs/site/viamguides/src/control-module/control-module.md

 - How to generate, develop, and upload a module using Viam
 - How to customize control logic within a module
+- How to require and validate dependencies within a custom module
 - How to configure and use a module

 <!-- ------------------------ -->